 On August 16, 2013, Mr. Alibrandi and Mr. Conver spoke by telephone with Mr. Welling to inform him that the Nominating and Corporate Governance Committee appreciated his interest in serving on the board of directors and valued the time he has devoted to learning about the company, and his support as a stockholder.
 They advised Mr. Welling that the board of directors, after discussing Mr. Welling's candidacy with the Nominating and Corporate Governance Committee, ultimately concluded that the nomination of other candidates was in the best interests of stockholders because of the capabilities and experience that they would bring to the board of directors in areas critically important to the company's existing and future business.
 They reiterated the board of director's belief that executing the company's growth strategy and achieving market adoption of its new solutions would deliver the highest potential returns on the company's resources and be in the best interests of stockholders.
 They indicated their desire to continue to engage constructively with Mr. Welling and consider his input and ideas going forward.

-While the board of directors determined not to nominate Mr. Welling to stand for election as a director at the 2013 Annual Meeting of Stockholders, it intends to continue its discussions with Engaged Capital regarding Engaged Capital's views on enhancing long-term stockholder value as a stockholder.
-In furtherance of this objective, on August 17, 2013 and continuing through August 20, 2013, the company's advisors spoke with Mr. Welling about constructive options for his continued involvement with the company other than as a director.
-These discussions are expected to continue.
+On August 17, 2013 and continuing through August 21, 2013, the company's advisors spoke with Mr. Welling about constructive options for his continued involvement with the company other than as a director.